OXID-eSales/developer_documentation/development/testing/codeception/write_new_test.rst

 We will use a simple example module to explain how to write a Codeception acceptance test.

-.. todo: #Igor: check whether to rewrite for twig template engine: now or later?

 .. _codeception_example_module:

 Example module